infor-design/enterprise/src/components/form/readme.md

 - `field-flex` - Makes all the labels and fields inside go into a side by side layout.
 Yet still work responsively.
 This can be used for labels input description situations or to force some labels to sit together , similar to compound fields [See Example](./demo/components/form/example-labels?font=source-sans)
 - `label-left` - Used to put a label and data label to the left of each other rather than on top.
 This may be used on some forms but not with editable inputs.
 [See Example](./demo/form/example-labels?font=source-sans)
 - `compound-field` - Used to put several fields next to each other in a row.
 This may be used for related fields like phone + extension [See Example](./demo/form/example-forms?font=source-sans)
+- `compound-field` - Used to put several fields next to each other in a row.
+This may be used for related fields like phone + extension [See Example](./demo/form/example-forms?font=source-sans)
+- `form-layout-compact` - Used to set the form fields in a more compact mode so more fields can fit in the page.
+[See Example](./demo/form/example-compact-fields?font=source-sans)

 ## Accessibility